chrispbradley/burgers_static/README.rst

 The fortran version of the example can be configured and built with CMake::

   git clone https://github.com/OpenCMISS-Examples/burgers_static.git
+  cd burgers_static
-  mkdir burgers_static-build
+  mkdir build
-  cd burgers_static-build
+  cd build
-  cmake -DOpenCMISSLibs_DIR=~/opencmiss/install/  ../burgers_static/
+  cmake -DOpenCMISS_INSTALL_ROOT=/path/to/opencmiss/install/ ../.
   make